 When the MASTER TYPE is set to Combination the MODULAR BOILER menu will contain (2) separate menu tabs for controlling the ADD BOILER DELAY, SHED BOILER DELAY, MODULATE DELAY, and the MOD MAX for the SPACE HEATING and DHW HEATING.
-This allows the independent control of boilers by the Master for each of the (2) adjustable PIDs (Adjustable from 2-10).
+This allows the independent control of boilers by the Master for each of the (2) PIDs.